amigolargo/afxvis/readme.md

 ### notes

-To use the live S3 assets you should change the port to :9090.
-If you require a local copy of the mp3s / Echonest JSON, get in touch.
+To use the live S3 assets, change the local development port to :8080.
+If you require a local copy of the mp3s / Echonest JSON to run everything locally, get in touch.